 Melinda McCoy is what you call the everyday home decorator.

-In the natural stone industry where white is prized above all else, Carrara marble has been the leading choice for project architects.
+In the natural stone industry where white marble architecture is prized above all else, Carrara marble has been the leading choice for architects projects.
 But maybe not for long.

 In the last several years there has been an explosive growth of engineered materials that mimic the look of marble.
 Porcelain and quartz slabs are marketed to a high-end clientele as luxury surfaces in the classic Italian tradition, but with a predictable, repeatable form.
 So then why are the